informXR/iXRLibTrainingDemoUnity/TROUBLESHOOTING.md

 2. **Use the Fixed MouseInteractionController**:
    - The updated `MouseInteractionController` now properly checks for existing components before adding new ones
    - This prevents collider conflicts with ExitCube

-3. **Improved Variant Manager**:
-   - The updated `VariantManager` now has better error handling
-   - It will log warnings instead of crashing when asset operations fail

 4. **Use the New Editor Tools**:
    - New menu items under `Tools/` provide quick fixes for common issues